The Benefits of Personal Injury Protection Insurance in Maryland

 Will my attorney charge to get PIP?

 Ordinarily, lawyers are not allowed to charge clients a contingency fee (a fee based on a percentage of the recovery) for recovery of PIP because in Maryland it is usually unethical.
 There is an exception where PIP collection is not routine; for example, where there is a genuine dispute over the scope of insurance coverage, or where multiple insurance companies argue over which insurance company is responsible.
 Attorneys may charge a nominal fee for collection of PIP.
-At Plaxen & Adler, P.A., you will not pay a fee for processing your routine PIP application.
+At Plaxen Adler Muncy, P.A., you will not pay a fee for processing your routine PIP application.

 Will my insurance rates go up when I use PIP?